-- A person who seeks to qualify for nomination or election by means of the petitioning process; - A person who seeks to qualify for election as a write-in candidate; - A person who receives contributions or makes expenditures, or gives his or her consent for any other person to receive contributions or make expenditures, with a view to bringing about his or her nomination or election to, or retention in, public office; - A person who appoints a campaign treasurer and designates a primary depository; or - A person who files qualification papers and subscribes to a candidate's oath as required by law.
+- Seeks to qualify for nomination or election by means of the petitioning process; - Seeks to qualify for election as a write-in candidate; - Receives contributions or makes expenditures, or gives their consent for any other person to receive contributions or make expenditures, with a view to bringing about their nomination or election to, or retention in, public office; - Appoints a campaign treasurer and designates a primary depository; or - Files qualification papers and subscribes to a candidate's oath as required by law.

-This definition does not include any candidate for a political party executive committee.
+This definition does not include an individual seeking a publicly elected position for a political party executive committee.